-Our necessary equity resources are determined according to the requirements of our internal capital model, solvency regulations, the rating agencies' assumptions for our target rating and the expectations of our clients and shareholders.
+Our necessary equity resources are determined according to the requirements of our internal capital model, solvency regulations, the rating agencies' requirements for our target rating and the expectations of our clients and shareholders.
 Above and beyond this, we maintain an equity cushion in order to be able to act on new business opportunities at any time.
-Hannover Re's available capital continued to grow in 2016, driven especially by the positive Group net income of the previous financial year and a rise in other comprehensive income deriving from unrealised gains and losses on investments.
+Hannover Re is thus well capitalised and our available capital exceeds the required capital, both from the economic and the regulatory perspective.

 Cost of capital and return on equity

 Hannover Re uses various equity substitutes to optimise the cost of capital.
 We make use of subordinated bonds (hybrid capital), retrocessions and securitisations of reinsurance risks on the capital market.
-Thanks to efficient capital management, Hannover Re's weighted cost of capital ranks among the lowest and its return on equity among the best in the industry: the average return over the last 10 years is around 14.6%.
+Thanks to efficient capital management, Hannover Re's weighted cost of capital ranks among the lowest and its return on equity among the best in the industry: The average return on equity over the last 10 years is well in the double-digit range.

 |Year||Actual in %|

-Despite the protracted low interest rate environment Hannover Re pursues a prudent investment policy that emphasises risk diversification: 86% of the assets under own management are invested in fixed-income securities, 5% in real estate, 4% in a well-balanced listed equity portfolio.
+Despite the protracted low interest rate environment Hannover Re pursues a prudent investment policy that emphasises risk diversification: 86% of the assets under own management are invested in fixed-income securities, 5% in real estate, 4% in a well-balanced listed equity portfolio and 2% in other investments.
 When it comes to investing the capital entrusted to us, we incorporate environmental, social and governance (ESG) criteria into our investment policy.
-Our investment policy provides for the divestment of assets that fail to meet these criteria.
+This is based on the ten principles of the United Nations Global Compact.
+The investments are reviewed every six months for compliance with these ESG standards.
+We have been a signatory to the Principles of Responsible Investments (PRI) since 2020.

 Hannover Re’s investment policy continues to be guided by the following core principles: